 TRANS WOMEN ARE NOT ‘DISPLACING’ CIS WOMEN.

-When trans women compete and succeed, they are not stealing anything.
+So, when trans women compete and succeed, they are not stealing anything.
 They are reaping the rewards of their hard work and determination, just as any other athlete does when they succeed.

 Attacking trans women is, again, not about fairness.
 It is about transphobia.